Finding Home at Christmas

 Finding home

 Maybe this kind of experience of finding home seems impossible for you right now.
-Not every family dynamic is positive, and there is plenty to disgree or be divided about or perhaps your family members have passed on, or you just find yourself in a lonely place in life for whatever reason.
+Not every family dynamic is positive, and there is plenty to disgree about or be divided over or perhaps your family members have passed on.
+Or maybe you just find yourself in a lonely place in life for whatever reason.

-But you we can all find home—a place of rest and safety and encouragement.
+But we can all find home this Christmas—a place of rest and safety and encouragement.
 And that home is through a relationship with God.

 As Jesus said in Matthew 11, “Come to me, all you who are weary and burdened, and I will give you rest.”